-Ridgetop Protection
+Ridgetop Protection (Doug)

 Ridgetop building is a serious and contentious issue in the Town of Vermont.
-We encourage applicants to construct their buildings below rather than on top of ridges and high hills, for several reasons.
+We encourage applicants to construct their buildings below rather than on top of ridges and high hills.
 A building located below the crest of a hill causes less impact on the natural beauty and rural character that we seek to preserve.
-Buildings below the ridgetop generally require shorter and less steep driveways, which are less expensive to construct and maintain, and cause less environmental impact.
-Owners find that buildings below the ridges are not subject to the noise from great distances and the high winds that are experienced on the hilltops.
-We recognize that construction within this area may also have special implications with respect to energy use, winter road safety and emergency vehicle access, and erosion damage.

 The Ridgetop Protection Area (RPA) is established not to prohibit building on ridgetops, but to minimize the impact of ridgetop building on the natural beauty and rural character of the town.
 Residences and residential accessory buildings within the RPA are subject to special conditions designed to limit their scale and their visibility from neighbors, from roads, and from other ridgetops.

 The (RPA) is defined as any location that is located above the shoulder of the ridge.
-The shoulder is the point at which the local slope changes from greater than 20% to less than 20%.
+The shoulder is the point at which the local slope changes from greater than 20% to less than 20%.On the Town of Vermont website is a map depicting the approximate representation of the RPA, limited by the accuracy and resolution of the Dane County slope data.

 To facilitate protection of this area, all new residences and residential accessory buildings located within the RPA are subject to the following constraints:

-The maximum height is limited to 24 feet.
+The maximum height is limited to 28 feet.
 The maximum height is measured from the high point of the building to the average ground level around the building.
-The average ground level is the average of the ground level measured at each corner of the building.
+The average ground level is the average of the four highest points of the four outside corners of the building.
 The ground level at each point is the original natural ground level or finished ground level, whichever is lower.

 External attachments such as chimneys, lightning rods, and antennas are not included in the height measurement.